-Translation:I think she is going to come tomorrow.
+Translation:I think that she is going to come tomorrow.

 I think you will find that differentiation unhelpful in Spanish however correct in English.
 Roughly speaking if you can reasonably replace an English "I think" with "I believe" - as you can in this case (the same expression but using 'believe' is very natural) then my belief (!!) is that you should use creer.
 Pensar is more "intellectual".
 That is my understanding.
 I would appreciate a Spanish speaker's comments.